 Support for the project

-The strong support we have received for this project reflects a wide agreement that the law in this area is in urgent need of reform.
+This project has consistently received strong support from all stakeholders since it was announced in 2015.
+There is a widespread agreement that the law in this area is in urgent need of reform.

 Area of law